rackerlabs/design-system/_docs/style/colors.md

 #### Health status text

-You can pair a health status icon with text, but due to accessibility constraints, you cannot rely on text and color alone to convey health status.
+You can pair a health status icon with text, but due to accessibility constraints, you cannot rely on text and text color alone to convey health status.
 You must always pair health status text with a health status icon.

 {% endcolumn %}